microsoft/DirectX-Specs/d3d/MeshShader.md

 rather than the attribute structure for [`vertices`](#vertex-attributes).
 Attributes used with `GetAttributeAtVertex` should be placed in the attribute structure for [`vertices`](#vertex-attributes), and marked with the `nointerpolation` modifier.
+In the case that there is a pixel shader input aligned with a mesh shader per-primitive output, and that attribute is not marked as nointerpolation, the driver will still force the attribute to nointerpolate in order to maintain functionality.

 Vertex order is determined by the order of the vertex [`indices`](#vertex-indices) for the primitive.
 The first vertex is the one referenced by the first index in this vector.